 What to Do if Your Vizio TV Won’t Turn On

-Here are some potential reasons why your Vizio TV won’t turn on and how to resolve them.
+Here are some potential reasons why your Vizio TV won’t turn on even though the standby light is on.

 Step 1: Check the Remote

-If checking the remote for functionality, testing the TV’s power source (outlet), and inspecting the TV’s power cord doesn’t solve the problem, there is one more thing you can try to resolve the issue.
+If checking the remote for functionality, testing the TV’s power source (outlet), and inspecting the TV’s power cord doesn’t solve the problem, there are a few more things you can try to resolve the issue.

 If you suspect that you might be having power-related issues, the first solution to try is power cycling your Vizio TV.
 The process involves using the power button on your TV.
 Do Vizio TVs have buttons?
 In short, all buttons are found on the back and vary based on the model or version.